 Day 0 ended with a wonderful party organised for all attending writers, illustrators, editors, publishers and sponsors.

 Tomorrow is a special day.
 Farmer Falgu Goes to the Market will be launched at Bookaroo.
-I received my first set of copies on Thursday of the new bookIMG_0396.
+I received my first set of copies on Thursday of the new book.
 More tomorrow after the launch itself.

 I don’t like to eat eggs as eggs.
 Mix them up in a cake and if I can’t smell it or taste it and I ‘m fine.